heatherbooker/xen-outreachy/README.md

 #### Improvements:

 - Using the Elasticsearch [bulk API](https://elasticsearch-py.readthedocs.io/en/master/helpers.html#bulk-helpers) through the python script may reduce ingest time.
-Tha would be nice.
+That would be nice.

 BONUS: